Forest Ambassadors — BigCi installation

 Web of Being — The Pivotal Work

-It became a finalist for the Coal Loader Sustainability Award, and was selected for the International Biennial of Paper Fibre Art — Transfiguration 2021/2022 at the National Taiwan Craft Design Hall.
-Gloria intends to donate the work to a meaningful environmental cause — in support of the protection of the forests that inspired it.
+It became a finalist for the Coal Loader Sustainability Award and was selected for the International Biennial of Paper Fibre Art, Transfiguration 2021/2022 at the National Taiwan Craft Design Hall.

 "This work does not reflect anger or frustration — but rather an invitation for contemplation."